11:14 (Greg Marcks, 2003) waarin ook een via-

 WWSFF Review -- Opening Gala of Award Winners from Around the World

 This non-linear short might not make sense in the time-line of life, but regardless, it's a great and funny intermingling of three different people who come together by chance.
-Hanro Smitsman details the afternoon of a young boy who struggles with an
+Hanro Smitsman details the afternoon of a young boy who struggles with an acidic home life and bully's taunting at school.
+He

-acidic home life and bully's taunting at school.
-He then escapes his chaotic house and troubled mother, unleashing his furrowed brow and frustration on the world-at-large, and ultimately creating an interesting and inter-connected series of events between him-
+then escapes his chaotic house and troubled mother, unleashing his furrowed brow and frustration on the world-at-large, and ultimately creating an interesting and inter-connected series of events between himself, his mother and a down-on-his-luck stranger.

 ———